anastas78/hassio-addons/README.md

 ## WeeWX
 Uses the WeeWX program and MQTT to receive data from a weather station.
 It is an exact copy of latest version of weewx install on ubuntu.
 It should work with any weather station supported by weewx.
-Additionally I have added the Interceptor driver as many stations can be monitored through it.
+Additionally, I have added the Interceptor driver as many stations can be monitored through it.
-For correct driver to use, please use the [documentation] (https://weewx.com/docs/) of weewx.
+For correct driver to use, please use the [documentation](https://weewx.com/docs/) of weewx.

 In the addon configuration are left only the most needed parts of weewx.conf in order to start the program.
 The configuration file weewx.conf will be stored in the config/weewx directory of HA (as well as the skins and html directories) for easier administration.